Center for Communication

 Graduate students can take advantage of the Center for Communication’s Art of Public Communication credential.

 Tips for delivering an effective presentation

-Dennis Schebetta (faculty from the Theatre Department) quickly covers the top ten things to make sure you do (or don’t do) when delivering a talk.
+Dennis Schebetta (faculty from the Department of Theatre Arts) quickly covers the top ten things to make sure you do (or don’t do) when delivering a talk.
 While this video was developed to offer advice on preparing for and delivering a TEDx talk, the tips are widely applicable, regardless of the forum in which you are speaking.